 During the run up to launching your book on an unsuspecting public, you should also ponder the annoying but essential topic of copyright.
-Intellectual property—both yours and other people’s.
+This is intellectual property—both yours and other people’s.
 When you have the final print file of your book, that’s the time to register your copyright with your government’s copyright office.

 Now, about other people’s intellectual property.
 Understand that you can’t use other people’s writings or song lyrics or images without permission, often with a fee attached.
 This frequently comes up with cover images.
 I was fortunate that my books were set before 1923, the cutoff date for copyright protection.
-So I was able to use photographs from the First World War into the early 1920s for my covers and period song lyrics without violating anyone’s copyright.
+So I was able to use photographs from the First World War and early 1920s for my covers and period song lyrics in my text without violating anyone’s copyright.
 Most of you won’t be so lucky.
 Nor will I with my next books.

 Your formatter or cover designer will often help you purchase the ISBN numbers required for each type of book (e-book and print).
 None of the vendors will list your books for sale without these numbers.
 In the USA, you can get these easily enough yourself from Bowker.
 Buy a block of 100—you’ll burn through them faster than you think.
 They’re really cheap to buy in bulk, too.